 Subutex

 Subutex is a brand name for the drug buprenorphine, which is a partial opioid agonist.
-This means it binds to opioid receptors in the brain but doesn’t fully activate them like other opioids (such as heroin or prescription painkillers) do.
+This means it binds to opioid receptors in the brain but doesn’t fully activate them as other opioids (such as heroin or prescription painkillers) do.
 Buprenorphine helps reduce cravings and withdrawal symptoms without delivering the same euphoric effects that lead to misuse.

 Subutex is typically used in the early stages of treatment for opioid use disorder.
 Since it only contains buprenorphine, it offers a straightforward approach to managing the physical aspects of opioid dependence.
 Doctors may prescribe Subutex for patients who are pregnant or have a sensitivity to naloxone, which is an ingredient in Suboxone, as we’ll discuss next.